njmorales/cse15l-lab-reports/lab-report-3-week-6.md

 * Screenshot of the output (unexpected error):
 ![Image](scp-r_error_output.png)

-* I utilized the same commands from the week 4 lab to attempt to run the tests in one line.
-Though these commands work separately, for some reason when ran together in one line they do not work and I receive a message about a Java version mismatch between my code and the ieng6 compiler.
+* I utilized the same commands from the week 4 lab to attempt to copy the directory and run the tests in one line.
+Though these commands work separately, for some reason when ran together in one line they do not work and I receive a message about a Java Runtime version mismatch between my code and the ieng6 compiler.
 I also tried to use the `make test` command as well and received the same result.
 I am not sure if this is a problem on my end, as my code compiles and runs correctly when I `scp`, `ssh`, and run the tests separately.